wpilibsuite/frc-docs/source/docs/software/old-commandbased/commands/running-commands-joystick-input.rst

 ------------

 .. image:: images/commands-joystick-input/oiclass.png
-   :alt: Shows location of the OI class in the tree view.
+   :alt: Location of the OI class in the tree view.

 The command based template contains a class called OI, located in ``OI.java``, where **Operator Interface** behaviors are typically defined.